Destined for War: Can America and China Escape Thucydides's Trap?

 2:30 PM - 4:00 PM (Pacific)

 This event is a joint sponsorship between The Center for International Security and Cooperation and The Hoover Institution

-About the Event: In this book talk, Professor Graham Allison argues that China and the United States are heading toward a war neither wants.
-Behind this is what Allison refers to as Thucydides’s Trap, a deadly pattern of structural stress that results when a rising power challenges a hegemon.
+About the Event: In this event, Professor Graham Allison will be interviewed by Niall Ferguson, Professor of History at Harvard University and a Senior Fellow at the Hoover Institution, about his new book, Thucydides’ Trap.
+In this book Allison argues that China and the United States are heading toward a war neither wants.
+Behind this dynamic is what Allison sees as a deadly pattern of structural stress that results when a rising power challenges a hegemon.
 This phenomenon is as old as history itself.
 About the Peloponnesian War that devastated ancient Greece, the historian Thucydides explained: “It was the rise of Athens and the fear that this instilled in Sparta that made war inevitable.”
 Over the past 500 years, these conditions have occurred sixteen times.
 War broke out in twelve of them.
 Today, as an unstoppable China approaches an immovable America and both Xi Jinping and Donald Trump promise to make their countries ‘great again,’ the seventeenth case looks grim.
 Unless China is willing to scale back its ambitions or Washington can accept becoming number two in the Pacific, a trade conflict, cyberattack, or accident at sea could soon escalate into all-out war (excerpt from www.amazon.com).
-Following Professor Allison’s talk, Niall Ferguson, Professor of History at Harvard University and a Senior Fellow at the Hoover Institution, will comment on this new book.
+Audience members will have an opportunity to ask questions after the conversation.